evansibok/super-duper-articles/002-Bootstrapping a React Native Typescript App/bootstrapping-a-react-native-typescript-app.md

 ![truth folder structure](images/rn-folder-structure.png)

 ## Finalize configuration
-If you look at the project structure image above, you would see that we have a `tsconfig.json` file.
+If you look at the project structure image above, you will see that we have a `tsconfig.json` file.
 This is the file where our typescript configurations live in.

 Before we proceed to run our app, we will have to add custom path mappings for our project to make it easier for folder access and navigation.